Shubhranil-Basak/Automatic-Traffic-Light/README.md

 	hardware[i] = 0;
 }

-//This function will print the Side/Lane number along with the direction i.e. Straight or Right if the LED for those Sideis on. void print(){
+//This function will print the Side/Lane number along with the direction i.e. Straight or Right if the LED for those Sideis are on. void print(){
     for(int i = 8, j = 1; i <= 11; i++, j++){
 	    if(hardware[i]){